 Aside from furniture, electronics are usually the most expensive item that is damaged in a flood.
 While most of us are reluctant to dispose of electronics, water and electricity is a dangerous combination.

 Be careful when using electronics in a flooded basement.
 Not only can the flood damage these items, but they are very difficult to dry out.
 This can lead to mold growing on or even inside them.

 Electronics damaged in a clean water flood should be inspected by a repair technician before use.
 You should dispose of any electronic item involved in a sewage backup, as they are nearly impossible to clean and disinfect.

 How to File an Insurance Claim After a Flooded Basement

 You should always document flood damage, as well as the cleanup and dry out process, for potential insurance claims.
 Keep receipts for all items used in the flood cleanup.
 This includes equipment rents, protective gear like gloves and ventilators, and cleaners and disinfecting chemicals.

 Unfortunately, not all flood damage is covered by insurance.
-Most standard insurance policies will not cover flooding caused by groundwater.
+Most standard insurance policies will not cover groundwater flooding.
 Review your insurance policy for complete details about your coverage.
-Contact your agent if you have questions.
+Contact your agent if you have any questions.